Logo

 peripheral

-Interpretation: Manager is a versatile hub (top 30% in all 4 centralities).
+Interpretation: Manager is a versatile hub (it reaches at least 70% of the best score in all four centralities).
 All other nodes are peripheral in this star-topology email network.

 DSL Concepts Demonstrated